Inuit: Early 20th century

-During the early 20th century a few traders and missionaries circulated among the more accessible bands.
+During the early 20th century, a few traders and missionaries circulated among the more accessible bands.
 After 1904, they were accompanied by a handful of North-West Mounted Police (NWMP).
-Unlike most Aboriginal peoples in Canada, however, the Inuit did not occupy lands that were coveted by European settlers.
-Used to more temperate climates and conditions, most Europeans considered the homeland of the Inuit to be hostile hinterland.
+Unlike most Aboriginal peoples in Canada, however, Inuit did not occupy lands that were coveted by European settlers.
+Used to more temperate climates and conditions, most Europeans considered the homeland of Inuit to be hostile hinterland.
 Southerners enjoyed lucrative careers as bureaucrats and service providers to the people of the North, but very few ever chose to visit there.

 Once its more hospitable lands were largely settled, the government of Canada and entrepreneurs began to take a greater interest in its more peripheral territories, especially the fur and mineral-rich hinterlands.
 By the late 1920s, there were no longer any Inuit who had not been contacted by traders, missionaries or government agents.
 In 1939, the Supreme Court of Canada found, in a decision known as Re Eskimos, that Inuit should be considered Indians and were thus under the jurisdiction of the federal government.

 Native customs were worn down by the actions of the RCMP, who enforced Canadian criminal law on Inuit.
 People such as Kikkik often did not understand the rules of the alien society with which they had to interact.
 In addition, the generally Protestant missionaries of the British preached a moral code very different from the one Inuit had as part of their tradition.
 Many Inuit were systematically converted to Christianity in the 19th and 20th centuries, through rituals such as the Siqqitiq.